 Newborn Post Circumcision Care

 After your baby is circumcised, you may have questions.
-Here are a few frequently asked questions.
-Contact our office at (404) 352-3616 to schedule an appointment if you have concerns.
+Here are a few frequently asked questions to help guide you through post circumcision care.
+If you have further questions or concerns, please call (404) 352-3616 to schedule an appointment with one of our board-certified OBGYNs.

 What do I need to do to take care of the area that is healing?

 No special care is needed except placing petroleum jelly (Vaseline/A&D ointment) on the penis.
 Apply a lot, this will protect the area that is healing and prevent the penis from sticking to the diaper.
 Apply this with every diaper change for the first 3-5 days following the circumcision or longer if the penis still looks as if it is healing and may stick to the diaper.

 A small amount of blood on the gauze or diaper is almost always present and is normal.
 If you see blood soaking the diaper or making a spot greater in size than your two thumbs, you should seek medical attention.
 If an area begins to bleed when you are changing the diaper, hold direct pressure with gauze on the site for 5 minutes.
 This should stop the bleeding but if it does not do so, you should continue holding pressure on the area and seek medical attention.